 Can you smell them?

 I've been busy this week preparing for a Valentine's Craft Party for the kids I'm having soon.
 I'll show you some of the prepping really soon.
-Rest assured though, there will be glittering and bedazzling.
+Rest assured though, their shall be glittering and bedazzling.